devsdogood/can-play/docs/general/DATAS.md

 NAME|The coach's name|no
 ADDRESS|Where the coach lives|no
 EMPLOYER|Who the coach works for|no
-SCHOOL ATTENDING|Where the coach goes to school
+SCHOOL ATTENDING|Where the coach goes to school|yes
 ```
  address: string;
   employer?: string;